Principal - Candice Morton-Smart

 COVID 19 GUIDELINES

 Students, visitors and assistant teachers who are unwell with following symptoms of Coronavirus (Covid-19) should not attend lessons at Bristol Ballet School.
-If you have any of the following symptoms DO NOT enter the building.

 Please note that we have the right to refuse entry to anyone if you have Covid19 symptoms.